 This documentation section describes how users can install, authorize, and start using Google Workspace Add-ons.

 Before you can use an add-on, you must install it.
-Once installed, the add-on becomes available in the G Suite application it extends as a menu item or icon.
+Once installed, the add-on becomes available in the Google Workspace host application it extends.

-After installing an add-on, it becomes available in the G Suite application it extends.
+After installing an add-on, it becomes available in the Google Workspace host application it extends.
 The first time a user attempts to use the add-on the host application presents them with an authorization card or dialog.
 This card explains what the add-on needs permission to do for the user, such as accessing the content of the current Google Sheet.
 The user can then grant those permissions and allow the add-on to proceed.
 If the user denies the add-on authorization, they can't use add-on.

-Editor add-ons use an authorization model that differs from Gmail add-ons.
-Because editor add-ons operate on Google Drive files, the editor authorization model defines various authorization modes that result when add-ons are used with individual files.
-When developing editor add-ons, it's important to understand the different modes and how an add-on moves between them.
+Editor Add-ons use an authorization model that differs from Google Workspace Add-ons.
+Because Editor Add-ons operate on Google Drive files, the editor authorization model defines various authorization modes that result when add-ons are used with individual files.
+When developing Editor Add-ons, it's important to understand the different modes and how an add-on moves between them.